lucidsoftware/lucid-programming-competition-2020/problems/SpinelessChancellor/description.md

 Given a list of poll responses for a set of issues, output how the Chancellor should vote on each issue with a "yes", "no", or an "abstain" if its really impossible to determine one way or the other.
 (The Chancellor just needs more time to _really_ think through the issue before committing to a decision.
 One musn't rush these things you know!)

 ### Input
-Input will begin with a number "I" indicating the number of issues on the poll sheets, followed by each issue id on its own line.
-The next number, "P", will indicate how many poll sheets there are to process, with each having a "yes", "no", or "unsure" response next to it indicating the voters support on each issue.
+Input will begin with a number _I_ indicating the number of issues on the poll sheets, followed by each issue id on its own line.
+The next number _P_ will indicate how many poll sheets there are to process, with each having a "yes", "no", or "unsure" response next to each issue indicating the voters support on that issue.
 ```
 4
 P105